Kanu-Calista/online-retail-revenue-drivers/README.md

 This project analyses transactional data from an online retail business to identify the factors driving revenue and customer purchasing behaviour.
 The analysis examines revenue trends over time, identifies the highest-performing products and countries, compares spending behaviour between repeat and one-time customers, and translates analytical findings into actionable business recommendations.

 The findings reveal that revenue is highly concentrated within a small number of products, is heavily dependent on the United Kingdom market, and increases significantly towards the end of the year, suggesting strong seasonality.
 Repeat customers also generate higher average revenue than one-time buyers, highlighting customer loyalty as a major driver of business performance.
-Project_report.pdf

 ## Business Problem

 Retail businesses generate large volumes of transactional data, but without structured analysis, valuable insights into customer behaviour and revenue performance remain hidden.
 Understanding when customers spend, what products generate the most revenue, and which customer segments contribute the greatest value enables businesses to make informed decisions regarding marketing, inventory planning, and customer retention.
-Project_report.pdf